Sell more with better email & SMS

 And if certain changes are needed to your WooCommerce store, you can make them by heading to the “Settings” tab.

 Here, you’ll be able to modify your shop pages, inventory, and more.
-It’d also help you modify the payment and shipping-related options of your ecommerce store.
+It’ll also help you modify the payment and shipping-related options of your ecommerce store.

 How to add products on WooCommerce